morsonluke/ml-course/capstone_project/data/README.md

-* Contains empty folders folders images generated from `pre_processing.ipynb`
+* Placeholder folders for images generated from `pre_processing.ipynb`